-For four decades, State Street Global Advisors has served the world's governments, institutions and financial advisors.
-With a rigorous, risk-aware approach built on research, analysis and market-tested experience, we build from a breadth of index and active strategies to create cost-effective solutions.
-As pioneers in index, ETF, and ESG investing, we are always inventing new ways to invest.
-As a result, we have become the world's fourth- largest asset manager\ with US \$4.13 trillion under our care.
+For over four decades, State Street Global Advisors has served the world's governments, institutions, and financial advisors.
+With a rigorous, risk-aware approach built on research, analysis, and market-tested experience, and as pioneers in index and ETF investing, we are always inventing new ways to invest.
+As a result, we have become the world's fourth-largest asset manager with US \$4.72 trillion† under our care.

-\ Pensions & Investments Research Center, as of December 31, 2022.
+Pensions & Investments Research Center, as of December 31, 2023.

-† This figure is presented as of December 31, 2023 and includes approximately \$64.44 billion USD of assets with respect to SPDR products for which State Street Global Advisors Funds Distributors, LLC (SSGA FD) acts solely as the marketing agent.
+† This figure is presented as of December 31, 2024 and includes ETF AUM of \$1,577.74 billion USD of which approximately \$82.19 billion USD in gold assets with respect to SPDR products for which State Street Global Advisors Funds Distributors, LLC (SSGA FD) acts solely as the marketing agent.
 SSGA FD and State Street Global Advisors are affiliated.
+Please note all AUM is unaudited.